How Much Does It Cost To Start Fly Fishing: What You Really Need.

 It is always a good idea to invest in good quality boots if you wear Stockingfoot waders.
 They will keep you safer, offer more ankle support, more traction, and be more comfortable, and help you to reach all the best fly fishing spots.

 I recommend and wear boots from Korkers, Orvis, and Simms.

 - Fly Fishing Wading Jacket ($50 – $500)

 Good fly fishing wading jackets are usually shorter than a typical rain jacket.
 They are made from breathable, waterproof materials and should protect you from bad weather and water splashes.

 You should consider numerous factors when choosing a fly fishing net.
 If not, you risk losing your fish.
 I always recommend a net and think every angler should have a good net suitable for river fishing.

 You don’t even need to spend a lot of money on a net.
 Some nets are over $200 dollars, but, my net cost’s about $25 and I have put thousands of my client’s fish in it.

 The most important one is the size of the fish you hope to bring home.
 A trout net might work for freshwater fish but will do you no good when fishing for pike or salmon.
-Check Out: Best River Nets
+Check these recommended River Nets.

 - Fly Fishing Forceps ($10 – $30)